 About this artwork

-In this crowded scene, traditional vignettes from the Crucifixion story surround the central figure of Christ on the cross.
-The swooning Virgin Mary and other believers are represented at Christ’s right hand.
-On the other, less-favored side of the cross are Christ’s condemners and the cynics who rejected him, among them the soldiers who cast dice to divide up his clothing.
-Although Lucas Cranach the Elder was a friend of Martin Luther and a firm supporter of the Reformation, his highly successful workshop produced altarpieces for both Protestant and Catholic patrons.
-In this painting, probably used as an altarpiece, the artist does not take a stand in the doctrinal struggle that grew out of Luther’s preaching and writing beginning in 1517.
+In this crowded scene, traditional vignettes from the Crucifixion story surround the central figure of Jesus Christ on the cross.
+Jesus’s mother, the Virgin Mary, swoons amid a group of believers in the lower left corner.
+On the other side of the cross are Christ’s condemners and the cynics who rejected him, among them the soldiers who cast dice to divide up his clothing.
+Cranach was a good friend of the Protestant reformer Martin Luther, and though the Crucifixion was a subject more strongly associated with Catholics, Cranach included details that reinforce the Protestant emphasis on the power of faith and individual responsibility—for instance, the figure of the young boy learning from an older man at the foot of the central cross.

 - Lucas Cranach, the Elder